 According to a survey, 87% of patients would like to have access to such medical data as X-rays in their EHRs.
 Making this data available to patients brings lots of benefits.
-People would have an opportunity to better understand their condition and to easily access their prescription in case they forgot how to take their medication.
+People would have an opportunity to understand their condition better and to easily access their prescriptions in case they forgot how to take their medication.
 They could also access their dieting restrictions, find and fix any errors in their record, and make more informed decisions about their health overall.

 HL7 FHIR integration makes sure that software developers can easily integrate health data within any patient-facing app.
 Big companies like Apple, Google, Amazon, and Microsoft are already working with the FHIR API to give users access to their health data.

 Health data has a lot of value.
 It allows you to understand public health and its problems better, see how treatments work for different categories of patients, and train AI/machine learning to diagnose better, suggest treatment, or spot financial problems in the healthcare industry.

 FHIR allows for the easy flow of well-structured data that is perfect for analysis.
 You also can pull it from numerous sources, which boosts the quantity and diversity of data.
 High-quality and big quantities of data are conditions for fruitful research.

 Health Data on Your Mobile Device

 FHIR offers to integrate HL7 data from EHR with any system or device, meaning that medical staff are free to use their mobile devices and are not bound to computers anymore.
 It is a step forward for better and faster communication with patients and doctors from other departments and hospitals.
 Doctors can also avoid duplicate paper records by simply filling out updates about a patient’s health at any point of care, be it their room, emergency hall, or doctor’s office.
 The changes will be made available to anyone needing the record almost instantly.
 Lastly, it also facilitates decision-making, as you can get a full overview of a patient’s health history from anywhere to make a more informed decision.